qnnwp/QA_Toolbox/INSTALL.md

 <br>

-### 5. Replace all the text inside the textarea with the copied code.
+### 5. Replace all text in textarea with the code you copied to your clipboard in the 1st step.

 ![Paste JS Code](https://cdn.rawgit.com/cirept/NextGen/23d750e3/images/pasteCode.png)